VIDEO: The Village ‘first private memory care community of its kind in Western Canada’ - Peace Arch News

 Project leader Elroy Jespersen of Verve Senior Living said people with dementia often have to move to another community due to symptoms related to the disease.

-Jespersen said The Village’s sign will read “like no other,” and he believes it lives up to that billing.
+The Village’s sign reads “like no other,” and Jespersen believes it lives up to that billing.

 “To our knowledge, there is no other place in Canada that has all the components, and by components, we’re talking about the physical environment, the philosophical approach, and the type of staff support we have,” he said.